Updated on 2025-07-11 GMT+08:00

 Request Timeout (s)

-Specifies the length of time (in seconds) that a load balancer is willing to wait for a client request to complete.
+Specifies the length of time (in seconds) that a load balancer is willing to wait for a client request to finish.
 The load balancer terminates the connection if a request takes too long to complete.

 The request timeout duration ranges from 1 to 300.